Julia Fischer & Oliver Schnyder

 For this composition, Julia Fischer placed herself at the first desk, directing the orchestra discretely, but concisely.
 In the program, she was listed as soloist as well as conductor.
 In the two concertos she appeared to leave the control largely in the hands of the concert master.
 That’s an impression that is likely deceptive, as the evening was a clear evidence of thorough, painstaking preparation throughout.

-For the Haydn and Mendelssohn concerti, I have used scores from IMSLP.org; in the case of Schönberg’s “Verklärte Nacht” I’m using a score from Universal Edition (6.7″ x 9.5″ / 17 x 24 cm, 36 pp.) —Find score on amazon.com—
+For the Haydn and Mendelssohn concerti, I have used scores from IMSLP.org; in the case of Schönberg’s “Verklärte Nacht” I’m using a score from Universal Edition (6.7″ x 9.5″ / 17 x 24 cm, 36 pp.) —Find score on amazon.com (#ad) —

 In case you don’t know the works featured in this concert, I have watched around in YouTube and located samples of these compositions.
 These are not to be compared with the performances in the above concert, but rather alternative views:

-For Felix Mendelssohn Bartholdy‘s Double Concerto for Violin and Piano in D minor, the following performance by Gidon Kremer and Martha Argerich (with the Orpheus Chamber Orchestra) is worth listening:
+For Felix Mendelssohn Bartholdy‘s Double Concerto for Violin and Piano in D minor, YouTube featured a performance by Gidon Kremer and Martha Argerich (with the Orpheus Chamber Orchestra) that was well worth listening — sadly, these videos are no longer available.

 Finally, you will find a fair number of interpretations of Arnold Schönberg‘s String Sextet “Verklärte Nacht”, op.4 — including orchestral versions directed by Herbert von Karajan, Pierre Boulez, Simon Rattle and others.
 I’m not a fan of recordings with big orchestra, but at the other end of the spectrum, you will also find true sextet versions, such as the one with the Artemis Quartet, complemented by Thomas Kakuska & Valentin Erben from Alban Berg Quartet: these offer more transparency and clarity than orchestral versions: